A Classical Model Correspondence for G-symmetric Random Tensor Networks: Higher R e nyi Entropies

 \section{Higher R\'{e}nyi Entropies}

-In this section, we will extend our results to a computing higher R\'{e}nyi entropies, again paralleling results from \cite{Hayden1}.
-This is mostly done to demonstrate how the topological correction manifests in higher entropy expressions.
-We will again use similar variables for clarity and will indicate a few differences as they appear.
+In this section, we will extend our results to a computing higher R\'{e}nyi entropies.
+This is primarily done to demonstrate how the topological correction manifests in higher entropy expressions.

 We generalize the second R\'{e}nyi entropy to the $n$-th R\'{e}nyi entropy defined by

 We choose variables $Z_1^{(n)}$ and $Z_0^{(n)}$ for our numerator and denominator, respectively.